zeronsoftn/shim-review/README.md

 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 *******************************************************************************

-We use debian's implementation of GRUB2 - latest from bullseye
+We use debian's implementation of GRUB2 - latest from bookworm

 ```
-grub-efi-amd64-signed     1+2.06+3~deb11u5
+grub-efi-amd64-bin        2.06-13
 ```

 *******************************************************************************